When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-As mentioned above, LLM is susceptible to various attacks, with jailbreaking attacks being one of the most popular.
-Xinyue S \textit{et al.} \cite{shen2023do} investigates the security issues of LLMs when facing jailbreak prompts, collecting and analyzing 6,387 prompts to reveal the characteristics and attack strategies of these prompts.
-Despite various security measures implemented by LLMs, they found that effective jailbreak prompts still successfully induce models to generate harmful content, indicating the need for further improvements in the security aspects of LLMs.
-Junjie C \textit{et al.} \cite{chu2024comprehensive} conductes a comprehensive evaluation of LLMs jailbreaking, revealing the effectiveness of these attack methods and the vulnerabilities of LLMs across various violation categories.
+\textbf{LLMs Jailbreaking.} As mentioned above, LLM is susceptible to various attacks, with jailbreaking attacks being one of the most popular. \cite{shen2023do} studies the security issues of LLMs when facing jailbreak prompts.
+They collect and analyze 6,387 prompts to reveal the characteristics and attack strategies of these prompts.
+Despite various security measures implemented by LLMs, they found that effective jailbreak prompts still successfully induce models to generate harmful content, indicating the need for further improvements in the security of LLMs. \cite{chu2024comprehensive} conducts a comprehensive evaluation of LLMs jailbreaking, revealing the effectiveness of these attack methods and the vulnerabilities of LLMs across various violation categories.

-There are various methods for generating adversarial prompts.
-Andy Z \textit{et al.} \cite{zou2023universal} combines greedy search and gradient-based optimization techniques to propose a method that automatically generates adversarial suffixes to prompt models, including open-source and commercial models, to produce inappropriate content.
-Raz L \textit{et al.} \cite{lapid2023open} introduces a novel approach using a genetic algorithm for black-box jailbreak attacks, which can manipulate LLMs to produce unexpected and potentially harmful outputs without accessing the model's internal structure and parameters by optimizing a universal adversarial prompt.
-Peng D \textit{et al.} \cite{ding2024wolf} conceptualizes the jailbreaking process as prompt rewriting and scenario nesting.
-They then introduce a jailbreaking prompt generation framework, ReNeLLM, which leverages LLMs themselves to generate effective jailbreaking prompts.
-ReNeLLM achieves a high attack success rate on multiple LLMs while significantly reducing the time cost compared to existing baselines.
-Gelei D \textit{et al.} \cite{Deng_2024} explores jailbreak attacks on LLM Chatbots and proposes a framework named MASTERKEY to automate this process.
+There are various methods for generating adversarial prompts. \cite{zou2023universal} combines greedy search and gradient-based optimization techniques to propose a method that automatically generates adversarial suffixes to prompt models, both open-source and commercial, to produce inappropriate content. \cite{lapid2023open} introduces a novel approach to black-box jailbreak attacks using genetic algorithms, which can manipulate LLMs to produce unexpected and potentially harmful outputs without accessing the model's internal structure and parameters by optimizing a universal adversarial prompt. \cite{ding2024wolf} conceptualizes the jailbreaking process as prompt rewriting and scenario nesting.
+They then introduce ReNeLLM, a jailbreaking prompt generation framework that utilizes LLMs to generate effective jailbreaking prompts.
+Compared to existing baselines, ReNeLLM achieves high attack success rates on multiple LLMs while significantly reducing the time cost. \cite{Deng_2024} explores jailbreak attacks on LLM Chatbots and proposes a framework named MASTERKEY to automate this process.
 Through temporal feature analysis and automated prompt generation, MASTERKEY reveals and bypasses the defense mechanisms of LLM chatbots, offering new perspectives for LLM security research and guidance for service providers to improve their security measures.